 Every year in preparation for Yom Kippur, the holiest day on the Jewish calendar, Chabad of Irvine follows Jewish tradition and performs the kaporos ceremony, where the atonement of sins is contemplated through prayer and the kosher killing of a chicken, reminding participants of their own mortality.

-Such kaporos ceremonies are common among Jewish communities across the nation and the world and have been a core aspect of celebrating Yom Kippur for at least 1,100 years.
+Such kaporos ceremonies are common among Jewish communities across the nation and the world and have been a core aspect of celebrating Yom Kippur for over 1,000 years.

 On September 29, 2016, the Maryland-based animal rights organization United Poultry Concerns (UPC) filed a lawsuit against Chabad of Irvine in an attempt to stop the synagogue from performing the kaporos ceremony.

 Days later on October 7, a California federal district court issued an ex parte Temporary Restraining Order that banned Chabad of Irvine from holding their kaporos services.
 The Court set a hearing date for October 13.
-Yom Kippur ends on October 12.
+Yom Kippur ended on October 12, 2016.

 First Liberty Institute appeared as Chabad of Irvine’s legal representation on October 11, 2016, filing a brief with the federal district court on behalf of the synagogue.
 Read the brief.